bookdash/bookdash-backend-admin-portal/README.md

 9.  do the same for jasmine typings via "typings install jasmine --save-dev --ambient"
 10.  now start up the server with "ng serve"

+## Contributing and other development notes

+### Contributing

+If you would like to contribute to this project please reach out to us.
+We would love to have the help.

+### Unit Tests

+Given the fact that the team was new to Angular 2 and it is only used by a small number of people we opted to not add automated tests to it at this time.
+This is something that we would love to layer in as more functionality is added and we are more comfortable with the framework.
+This is also an area that would be a great way to get involved in the project and help to bring us along with our Angular2/Typescript TDD foo.

 ## Development notes